samayine/samayine/README.md

 ### 🌱 What I'm Up To

-- 🔭 **Building:** Scalable full-stack applications with modern architectures
+- 🔭 **Building:** Backend-focused full-stack applications and APIs
-- 🌱 **Learning:** Advanced system design patterns and AI integration
+- 🌱 **Learning:** System design and modern backend practices
-- 👯 **Collaborating:** On open-source projects and innovative web solutions
+- 👯 **Collaborating:** On academic, personal, and open-source projects
-- 🤔 **Exploring:** Machine learning applications for web development
+- 🤔 **Exploring:** Data-driven and scalable web application ideas
-- 💡 **Interested:** In backend optimization and cloud infrastructure
+- 💡 **Interested:** Backend optimization, databases, and cloud-ready architectures

 ---
 ### 📫 Let's Connect